 Best Family Christmas Moviesby Elizabeth MacDonald

 We love turning on the TV and getting wrapped up in a holiday classic, but it is frustrating when the movies don’t start until 8:00pm.
 I don’t know about you, but my kids are in bed, asleep at 8:00pm on most nights!
-I need my wind-down time (wine time), and I enjoy watching a grown-up holiday movie and still getting to bed before midnight.
+I need my wind-down time, and I enjoy watching a grown-up holiday movie and still getting to bed before midnight.

 Top 12 Christmas Movies to Watch with Your Family

 Frosty the Snowman: Rated G. The 1969 classic is still love by children today.
 Songs that everyone will sing along to accompany this movie as a snowman comes to life.

 A Christmas Story: Rated PG.
 “You’ll shoot your eye out, kid!”
 All nine-year-old Ralphie wants is an official Red Ryder BB gun—and the only things standing in his way are a pink bunny suit, a leg lamp and a tongue sticking to a flagpole.